Black Health

-Looking for a Black family doctor and/or a clinic ?
+Looking for a Black family doctor or clinic?

 There are a number of additional community health centres that provide equitable health care and community services for various communities.
 Many can be found by searching the website of the Alliance for Healthy Communities.
 The AHC represents 107 community-governed primary health care organizations (including TAIBU and WHIWH).
 Search for a centre near you by clicking the button below.